karlseguin/validate.zig/readme.md

     // when true, if an integer is given, validation will fail .strict = false,

+    // when true, will accept a string input and attempt to convert it to a float .parse = false,

     // a custom validation function that will receive the value to validate
     // along with a validation.Context.
     function: ?*const fn(value: ?f64, context: *Context(S)) anyerror!?f64 = null,